 Open the file

-in a text editor and copy the token value.
+cm4-wrt-a/influxdb/config/influx-configsin a text editor and copy the token value.
 An example is highlighted in the screenshot below.
-Paste this value in the/etc/picod.conf
+Paste this value in the/etc/picod.conffile on the CM4-WRT-A router, overwriting the current value ofinflux_token.
+Also make sure that the values ofinflux_bucketandinflux_org_idmatch what you entered in thesetup-influxdb.shscript in step 2 above.

 Login to your CM4-WRT-A router via SSH.
 Stop and Start the picod service using the commands below: